ripper234/BTCtoX/README.md

 BTCtoX
 ======

-A currency rate converter webapp from Bitcoin to other currencies
+A currency rate converter webapp from Bitcoin to other currencies.
+See it live at [http://btctox.org](BTCtoX.org).